VidelicetWD/explore_california/README.md

-Explore California is a sample website.
+Explore California is a sample website created for educational purposes.